cyklokoalicia/OpenSourceBikeShare/INSTALL.md

 Database setup
 ----------
 1. Use `create-database.sql` file to create MariaDB/MySQL database with the system tables.
 2. Create an admin user in the table `users` with privileges 7.
-Remember phone number you used for the user.
+Remember phone `number` you used for this user.
 3. Create the bike stands in the table `stands`, use 0 (zero) for a `serviceTag` to enable the stand or 1 to disable it.
 Use the same name for `standName` and `placeName`. `standPhoto` is a URL pointing to an image.
 4. Create the bicycles in the system in the table `bikes`.
 Use `standId` from the `stands` table for `currentStand` and set `currentCode` to random four digit code.